 *Current students* please check you are viewing the correct year's module description.

-The following list provides details of some of the Explorations offered by the department in recent years:
+The following list provides details of some of the Explorations offered in recent years:

 Explorations modules are designed to develop further the skills that will help you prepare for your Third Year Special Subject.
 A novel feature of Explorations modules, which makes this family of courses different from those you will have encountered so far, is the group project.